AntCPLab/OpenCoral/doc/low-level.rst

     GC::ShareThread<typename T::bit_type> thread(N,
             OnlineOptions::singleton, P, binary_mac_key, usage);

-While this example only uses arithmetic computation, we initialize the binary computation as well because the code might not work without.
+While this example only uses arithmetic computation, you need to initialize binary computation as well unless you use the compile-time option ``NO_MIXED_CIRCUITS``.

 .. code-block:: cpp